 To Sell Georgian Wine in China: Build your e-reputation

 There is no secret to success in China but there is a recipe!
-This recipe is work hard to get your name out there.
+This recipe is working hard to get your name out there.
 The more internet speaks about your brand, the more chance you have to make it in the middle kingdoms.
 Want to do direct selling? eReputation.
-You think you don’t have to use digital marketing because you are looking for a distributor?
+Do you think you don’t have to use digital marketing because you are looking for a distributor?
 Wrong.
 You need to work on your reputation to even have a chance to reach out to Chinese distributors.

 There are two reasons you will have a hard time reaching Chinese distributors with no marketing: